Car-free around…Saffron WaldenEssex

 - Don’t miss the local Morris men if they happen to be dancing or the summer music festival if you’re around in June and July.

-- There are buses back from outside the Guildhall at 24 minutes past each hour until 8.24pm.
+- There are buses back from outside Thaxted’s Guildhall until 9.24pm (not Sundays).